thom4parisot/thom4.net/source/_posts/2013/the-55-commits-syndrome.md

 **The size of the Pull Request does not matter**.

-At the end of November 2013, [a Pull Request containing 2 words rephrasing has been propose to a Node.js related project](https://github.com/joyent/libuv/pull/1015).
+At the end of November 2013, [a Pull Request containing 2 words rephrasing has been proposed to a Node.js related project](https://github.com/joyent/libuv/pull/1015).
 Unfortunately it has been rejected by this abrupt sentence:

 > [Sorry, not interested in trivial changes like that.](https://github.com/joyent/libuv/pull/1015#issuecomment-29538615)